jamesabel/pyshipexample/README.md

 ```

 If you're using AWS, the installer (e.g. `pyshipexample_installer_win64.exe`) and the `clip` file will be uploaded to S3.
 You can
-merely point your users to the installer in S3 and they can download the installer from there (either make the bucket
+point your users to the installer in S3 and they can download the installer from there (either make the bucket
 public or manage permissions via AWS's IAM).
 The `clip` file is used for updating (more on this later).

+Running `pyship` typically takes a few minutes.

 Once the installer is run, an executable will be placed in the application location for the particular OS.
 Example: